Spin excitation continuum to topological magnon crossover and thermal Hall conductivity in Kitaev magnets: Pure Kitaev Model

 We present the thermal Hall conductivities due to magnons at different field strengths for the FM and AFM Kitaev model in Fig. \ref{fig:thc_kitaev}.
 The field strengths were chosen to be near the phase boundary of the polarized phase.
 Note that the FM case is consistent with \citet{mcclarty_topological_2018}.
 We first emphasize that for both cases, the magnitude of the thermal Hall conductivity can peak above the half-quantized value, especially close to the crossover regimes described above.
 In other words, we are able to achieve similar or equal magnitudes of $\kappa_{xy}^{2D}/T$ using only magnons in the polarized phase, and the actual magnitudes are heavily dependent on the parameter choice.
 We also note that the system polarizes at much higher fields for the AFM Kitaev model than FM Kitaev, which is consistent with the quantum phase diagrams\cite{hickey_emergence_2019}.

-We further observe that there is a sign change in $\kappa_{xy}$ in both Figs. \ref{fig:thc_kitaev}(a) and (b) at fields close to the critical field and at low temperatures.
-We suspect this sign change occurs in regimes where nonlinear effects become important, but are not taken into account in the framework of LSWT.
-In Fig. \ref{fig:thc_kitaev}(a), the sign change occurs at low temperatures for fields below $h/S|K|=0.06$, which coincides with the crossover Regime II for the FM Kitaev case described above.
-Similarly, a sign change occurs for fields lower than $h/S|K|=2.2$, which coincides with crossover Regime III for the AFM Kitaev case in the MD calculations.
-Above these fields where there is a good agreement between LSWT and MD, no sign change occurs.
-It is therefore in the crossover regions where we believe that the thermal Hall conductivity due to non-interacting magnons breaks down, and that higher order effects may need to be taken into consideration.
+We further observe that there is a sign change in $\kappa_{xy}$ in both Figs. \ref{fig:thc_kitaev}(a) and (b), and the magnitude of $\kappa_{xy}$ is large at fields close to the critical field and at low temperatures.
+In the regions where the LSWT and MD results do not agree, $\kappa_{xy}$ computed within the framework of LSWT may not be reliable, especially at low temperatures.
+For example, in Fig. \ref{fig:thc_kitaev}(a), $\kappa_{xy}$ becomes larger at low temperatures for fields below $h/S|K|=0.06$, which coincides with the crossover Regime II for the FM Kitaev case described above.
+In this region, the magnitude of $\kappa_{xy}^{2D}$ becomes larger that 0.5, which may be renormalized with the inclusion of nonlinear effects.
+Similarly, for fields lower than $h/S|K|=2.2$, coinciding with crossover Regime III for the AFM Kitaev case in the MD calculations, $\kappa_{xy}$ becomes large below the temperature at which the sign change occurs.
+It is therefore in the crossover regions where we believe that higher order non-linear effects may need to be taken into consideration when computing the thermal Hall conductivity.